 - We identify our devices with icons according of their usefulness for overcoming visual, auditory, cognitive, or dexterity related difficulties.

 - We encourage innovation itself and with other entities to move forward in inclusion through technology.
-PervasiveSub and Breaking Sound Barriers are two examples.
+PervasiveSub, accessible TPV for the ONCE vendors and Breaking Sound Barriers are three examples.

 We are committed to the right of employees to digital disconnection as a key element to improve the balance between personal and work life.